Tools for estimating fake/non-prompt lepton backgrounds with the ATLAS detector at the LHC: Methods

 The fact that $N^\mathrm{t}$ appears in Eq.~(\ref{eq:mm}) means that information about the content of the analysis signal region is used in the estimate, and therefore an analysis is not completely blinded when using this approach.

-Generally, the values of $\varepsilon_\mathrm{r}$ and $\varepsilon_\mathrm{f}$ depend on the lepton candidate's momentum, proximity to other objects, or other factors.
+Generally, the values of $\varepsilon_\mathrm{r}$ and $\varepsilon_\mathrm{f}$ depend on factors such as the lepton candidate's momentum or its proximity to other objects.
 Details of how these variations are accounted for in the estimation are given below.